Cirkit Designer Logo

 Usage Instructions

-1. Power Supply: Connect the VDD pin to a stable power source (1.8V to 3.6V) and the VSS pin to ground.
+1. Power Supply: Connect the VDD pin to a regulated power supply (2.3V to 3.6V) and the VSS pin to ground.

-2. Clock Source: Use an external crystal oscillator or configure the internal oscillator for clock generation.
+2. Clock Configuration: Use an external crystal oscillator connected to the OSC1 and OSC2 pins, or configure the internal oscillator if available.

-3. Programming: Use Microchip's MPLAB X IDE and a compatible programmer/debugger (e.g., PICkit 4) to program the microcontroller.
+3. Programming: Use a compatible programmer/debugger (e.g., Microchip's MPLAB ICD 4) to upload firmware via the ICSP (In-Circuit Serial Programming) interface.

-5. GPIO Setup: Set the GPIO pins as input or output as required by your application.
+5. GPIO Usage: Configure GPIO pins as input or output in the firmware, depending on the application.

 Important Considerations and Best Practices